CelliesProjects/Shitcoin_Ticker/README.md

 # Shitcoin_Ticker

 This is a simple coin ticker that connects to `api.kraken.com` to get the trade data.
-This is a public api so account at kraken.com is needed.
+This is a public api so no account at kraken.com is needed.

 Included is the public SSL key cypher block so the connection is secure until the SSL certificate becomes invalid.